kalinchenko23/capstoneAI2C/README.md

 ## Project Overview

-The **Special Operations Forces (SOF) Operational Preparation of the Environment (OPE) Toolkit** automates the process of extracting and analyzing Google Maps data for mission-critical intelligence operations.
-The toolkit reduces the time SOF analysts spend gathering and formatting location data from **days** to **minutes** by leveraging **Google Maps API**, **Large Language Models (LLM)**, and **Vision Language Models (VLM)**.
+The **PLAIDE Application** automates the process of extracting and analyzing Google Maps data.
+The toolkit reduces the time a users spends gathering and formatting location data from **days** to **minutes** by leveraging **Google Maps API**, **Large Language Models (LLM)**, and **Vision Language Models (VLM)**.

-This cloud-native application, deployed on **Azure Kubernetes Service (AKS)**, provides a web-based user interface for analysts to retrieve structured and georeferenced reports with crucial location information.
+This cloud-native application, deployed on **Azure Kubernetes Service (AKS)** as well as local hosted variation via Docker Desktop, provides a user interface for analysts to retrieve structured and georeferenced reports with crucial location information.

 ---

 ## Problem Statement

-SOF analysts manually extract location-based information from **Google Maps**, requiring **8-40 hours** per request.
-The process is inefficient, with analysts manually gathering **names, locations, hours of operation, summaries of reviews, and descriptions of photos**.
+Users manually extract location-based information from **Google Maps**, requiring **8-40 hours** per request.
+The process is inefficient, with users manually gathering **names, locations, hours of operation, summaries of reviews, and descriptions of photos**.

 ### Key challenges:
 - No automated way to extract and analyze Google Maps data.